67 Autogiros & Gyroplanes

 (14)

 While the rotor of an autogiro is unpowered at the shaft, power is still required to turn the rotor and overcome all sources of aerodynamic losses, as previously discussed for the vertical descent case.
-This energy source in forward flight is the kinetic energy of the relative flow upward through the rotor, which is produced by setting the rotor disk at an angle of attack and propelling the aircraft forward with the engine and its attached propeller.
+In forward flight, the energy source is the kinetic energy of the relative flow upward through the rotor, produced by setting the rotor disk at an angle of attack and by propelling the aircraft forward with the engine and its propeller.

 These power components are conveniently written in their nondimensional form as